tinkereryorch/newsletter-landing-page/README.md

 This landing page example is yours to explore.

-I created it using nextjs and styled it using tailwind.css.
+I created it using [nextjs](https://nextjs.org/) and styled it using (tailwind.css)[https://tailwindcss.com/].

-Some ideas that you can play around with this repo:
+Some ideas you can implement in this repo:

 - Make it responsible.
 - Write the backend code to make the `Join` button work.